Random Testing

 Supervisors should have a basic knowledge and understanding of the different components of drug and alcohol testing, including the collection process: (e.g. an explanation of why a split specimen is collected), what happens when a specimen is received by the laboratory, what role the Medical Review Officer (MRO) plays, and when and why a Substance Abuse Professional (SAP) is required.

-Some states require a dollar amount assessed on property damage to define a workplace accident that necessitates a drug and/or alcohol test.
-It is important to know the requirements for each state in which the employer operates.
+Some states set a minimum dollar amount for property damage to determine when a workplace accident requires a drug or alcohol test.
+Employers must understand the specific requirements in every state where they operate.

-Supervisors should clearly understand their role in the drug and alcohol testing process.
-They should be able to recognize workplace problems related to drugs or alcohol, be familiar the physical signs and symptoms of their use and abuse, and understand what their responsibilities are.
+Supervisors must clearly understand their role in drug and alcohol testing.
+They should recognize workplace issues related to substance use, identify physical signs and symptoms, and know their responsibilities.

-A supervisor should learn how to approach an employee without using language that is accusatory or inflammatory.
-The employee interaction should be approached with concern for the employee and be carried out in a professional and respectful manner.
-Proper supervisor training appropriately will give supervisors confidence when situations arise.
+A supervisor must approach an employee without using accusatory or inflammatory language.
+The interaction should focus on concern for the employee and maintain professionalism and respect.
+Proper training equips supervisors with confidence when handling these situations.

 Inoutlabs.com/training